OkCupid/OKTableViewLiaison/README.md

 liaison.liaise(tableView: tableView)
 ```

-By liaising your tableView with the liaison, the liaison becomes both its `UITableViewDataSource`, `UITableViewDelegate`, and `UITableViewDataSourcePrefetching`.
+By liaising your tableView with the liaison, the liaison becomes its `UITableViewDataSource`, `UITableViewDelegate`, and `UITableViewDataSourcePrefetching`.
 In the event you would like to remove the tableView from the liaison, simply invoke `liaison.detach()`.

 OKTableViewLiaison populates sections and rows using two main types: